Lakh

 A lakh (/læk, lɑːk/; abbreviated L; sometimes written lac) is a unit in the Indian numbering system equal to one hundred thousand (100,000; scientific notation: 10^{5}).
 In the Indian 2, 2, 3 convention of digit grouping, it is written as 1,00,000.
 For example, in India, 150,000 rupees becomes 1.5 lakh rupees, written as ₹1,50,000 or INR 1,50,000.

 It is widely used both in official and other contexts in Afghanistan, Bangladesh, Bhutan, India, Myanmar, Nepal, Pakistan, and Sri Lanka.
 It is often used in Bangladeshi, Indian, Pakistani, and Sri Lankan English.

 Usage

 In Indian English, the word is used both as an attributive and non-attributive noun with either an unmarked or marked ("-s") plural, respectively.
 For example: "1 lakh people"; "lakhs of people"; "20 lakh rupees"; "lakhs of rupees".
 In the abbreviated form, usage such as "₹5L" or "₹5 lac" (for "5 lakh rupees") is common.
 In this system of numeration, 100 lakh is called one crore and is equal to 10 million.

-Formal written publications in English in India tend to use lakh/crore for Indian currency and Western numbering for foreign currencies, such as dollars and pounds.
+Formal written publications in English in India tend to use lakh and crore for Indian currency and Western numbering for foreign currencies, such as dollars and pounds.